-In my neighborhood, interfaith Jewish families are not unusual and yet there is a real scarcity of books on this topic.
+In my neighborhood, interfaith Jewish families are not unusual, and yet there is a real scarcity of books on this topic.
 I searched online and then asked my local librarians when my original list wasn’t at my library to come up with this list.
-I hope you enjoy it as much I did.
+I hope you enjoy it as much as I did.
 And I hope children of all faiths can read and discuss some of these books.

 NOTE: The good people at the Association of Jewish Libraries have a great list of Notable Children’s Books of Jewish Content for more book ideas!